Bengal Institute of Technology & Management

-Bengal Institute of Technology & Management (BITM) is a self-financing engineering college in West Bengal, India.It was established in 2001.
+Bengal Institute of Technology & Management (BITM) is a self-financing engineering college in West Bengal, India.It was established in 2001 under Camellia Group.
 It is affiliated with Maulana Abul Kalam Azad University of Technology and all the programmes are approved by the All India Council for Technical Education.

 It is located along Sriniketan bypass, Doranda, Bolpur, Birbhum.

 Academics

-The institute offers ten undergraduate courses:
+The institute offers undergraduate courses approved under MAKAUT,W.B: